The biggest cyber attacks and tips to build cyber resilience

 We keep repeating this over and over, cyber attacks do not depend on the size of organisations.
 It is, therefore, crucial to wear the right safety harness for 2021.
 Here are some must-follow tips to strengthen your cybersecurity posture this year:

-Develop a NIST Incident Response Plan
+Develop a NIST incident response plan

 To combat the new age hackers equipped with sophisticated tools, an Incident Response plan or IR Plan needs to be developed.
 An IR plan is essentially a set of instructions developed to help organisations prepare for, detect, respond to, and recover from cybersecurity incidents.
 Apart from having a company-specific plan, it is important to build it on the foundation of the industry-standard incident response framework by NIST.
 A typical IR plan may contain technology-focused approaches, but given the present threat landscape, a holistic approach is necessary.